When it comes to mixing oil in our vehicles, there are clear cut rules to abide by. If you don’t abide by these rules, serious problems can happen.

 Boost Performance

-If you’re using fully synthetic, adding conventional engine oil is a bad decision to take.
-The former already has everything you could want in a lubricant, so why taint it with a lower-quality type?
+If you’re using fully synthetic, adding conventional engine oil is a bad decision.
+The former already has everything you could want in a lubricant, so why taint your pricey synthetic oil investment with a lower-quality type?
+Conventional oil dilutes synthetic, so you’re essentially “watering down” the benefits.

 Save Money

-Unconventional oil brands are expensive, and you already know that by now.
+Unconventional oil brands are expensive.
 So, why not mix the more costly lubricant with a cheap conventional oil?

-As with boosting performance, the idea may sound good in theory, but doesn’t work all that well in practice.
-In short, you’ll need to add a significant amount of synthetic engine oil to notice any appreciable difference.
+As with boosting your engine’s performance, the idea may sound good in theory but doesn’t work all that well in practice.
+In short, you’ll need to add a significant amount of synthetic engine oil to notice any difference.

 Extended Lifespan

-Conventional oil brands are more likely to degrade faster compared to unconventional varieties.
+Conventional oil is more likely to degrade faster than unconventional varieties.
 Adding the latter to the former may extend overall lifespan, buying you time between each oil change interval.

 We hate to burst your bubble, but the same issue comes into play if you’re trying to benefit from this.
 A large amount of synthetic oil would be needed in order to make a significant impact.